Warren Smith & the Secret Scholars

 A Collection of full films by Warren Smith

 Warren Smith wrote and produced his first feature length film in 2013 after receiving his BFA in Film Producing from the University of North Carolina School of the Arts.
 At UNCSA he wrote 5 short films, produced 3 and directed one.
 He received his MFA in filmmaking at Emerson College where he wrote and directed Harvard Zero, a short film about the untold story of Harvard’s role leading up to America joining World War 2.
-At Emerson he designed his first class: How to make a living with a camera.
-He began teaching professional studies courses and digital filmmaking workshops.
-This has led to the course From Script To Screen, which he shaped from his experiences working as a writer, producer and independent videographer.
+At Emerson he designed his first class: How to make a living with a camera and began teaching.
+Working professionals can signup for his course on the Emerson College website, titled: From Script To Screen, which he shaped from his experiences working as a writer, producer and independent videographer.

 black sand texture